Jarveon Williams

-Jarveon Marquai Williams (born January 3, 1995) is an American football running back free agent.
-Formerly of the Cincinnati Bengals of the NFL and Montreal Alouettes of the CFL.
+Jarveon Marquai Williams (born January 3, 1995) is an American former football running back who played for Cincinnati Bengals of the National Football League (NFL) and the Montreal Alouettes of the Canadian Football League (CFL).
 He played college football at the University of Texas at San Antonio.

 Professional career

 Williams signed with the Cincinnati Bengals as an undrafted free agent on May 5, 2017.
-He was waived on September 2, 2017 and was signed to the practice squad the next day.
+He was waived on September 2, 2017, and was signed to the practice squad the next day.
 He was promoted to the active roster on December 16, 2017.

 On August 31, 2018, Williams was waived by the Bengals.